Algiuxs/Algiuxs/README.md

 - I'm self taught programer for java.
 - I'm 14 years old.
 - My native language is lithuanian, but I also speak english.
-- Coding as a hobby or for fun.
+- Coding as a hobby.

 <!---
 Algiuxs/Algiuxs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.